riscvarchive/ISA_Formal_Spec_Public_Review/Sail.md

 - The model supports parameterization for platform-specific implementation choices.

+- The model has extendability hooks that are being used to develop the CHERI-RISC-V architecture.

 - The model does not currently cover RV128, floating-point for the F and D standard extensions, encodings for HINT instructions, PMP/PMA physical memory attributes and protection, event and performance counter support,